dyon-assessments/Oberon-beer-locator/README.md

 - used MongoDB instead of SQL
 - used only local Redis caching
 - used no prop-types
+- no form validation
+- no unit tests
 "# Oberon-beer-locator"
 "# Oberon-beer-locator"